Skip to main content

 variableNamestringContext key — selected date stored as ISO 8601 string (value) and locale-formatted string (label, e.g. "Apr 23, 2026")

-minimumDatestringISO date string — earliest selectable date
+minimumDatestringISO date string, or "now" for the current date/time at render — earliest selectable date

-maximumDatestringISO date string — latest selectable date
+maximumDatestringISO date string, or "now" for the current date/time at render — latest selectable date

 mode"date" | "time" | "datetime"Defaults to "date"